zhheo/wordpress-plugin-postchat/postchat/readme.txt

 4. PostChat's Abstract AI feature, which can generate abstracts for posts to be displayed at the top of the post.

 == Changelog ==
-= 2.0 =
+= 2.1.0 =
 The newly released PostChat plugin supports web content knowledge base dialog and search functionality.
 After the first installation, you need to configure the account KEY in the backend to use it properly.

 == Upgrade Notice ==

-= 2.0 =
+= 2.1.0 =
-全新发布的 PostChat 插件，支持网站内容知识库对话及搜索功能。首次安装后需要在后台配置 账户KEY 才能正常使用。
+The newly released PostChat plugin supports web content knowledge base dialog and search functionality.
+After the first installation, you need to configure the account KEY in the backend to use it properly.